Published on 7/1/2026, 12:00:00 AM

 Limited Availability

-PBJ is not available for all offenses or for all defendants.
-Those with prior convictions or those charged with more serious crimes may not be eligible.
-Additionally, certain types of offenses, such as some violent crimes, may be excluded from PBJ consideration by the Court.
+PBJ is not available for every offense or every defendant.
+People with prior convictions or more serious charges may not be eligible.
+Some offenses, such as certain violent crimes, are also off the table for PBJ.

 The Role of an Attorney in Securing PBJ